FOURTH SPACES

 Finally, connect with the storefront owner to continue planning.

-Lastly, we have Ron, the storefront owner, who just received the request to rent his space.
+Lastly, the storefront owner, who just received the request to rent his space.

 1